 Reconciling packets is recommended rather than using delays when communicating with the LCD module.
-To reconcile packets, please ensure that the acknowledgement packet from the packet most recently sent has been received before sending any additional packets to the LCD module.
-This practice will ensure no packets are dropped or missed communication with the LCD module.
+To reconcile packets, ensure that the acknowledgement packet from the packet most recently sent has been received before sending any additional packets to the LCD module.
+This ensures no packets are dropped or missed communication with the LCD module.

-All packets have the following structure:
+The packets follow this structure: <type><data_length><data><CRC>

-'''

-<type><data length><data><CRC>

-'''